mapkyca/Elgg-Multisite/README.txt

 Once installed, adding new Elgg sites is a matter of clicking on a button and entering in some details.

+You are looking at the Elgg 1.7 Branch.

 What can I do with it?
 ======================